Leveraging configuration interaction singles for qualitative descriptions of ground and excited states: state-averaging, linear-response, and spin-projection: Abstract

 \section{Abstract}

-While configuration interaction singles (CIS) provides a computationally efficient description of excited states, it systematically overestimates excitation energies and performs poorly for strongly correlated systems, partially due to the lack of orbital relaxation and the strong ground-state bias of Hartree–Fock orbitals.
-To address these limitations, we present a unified variational framework that extends CIS by incorporating orbital optimization (state-specific and state-averaged), linear-response orbital relaxation via double-CIS schemes, and spin-symmetry breaking and restoration.
+While configuration interaction singles (CIS) provides a computationally efficient description of excited states, it systematically overestimates excitation energies and performs poorly for strongly correlated systems, partly due to the lack of orbital relaxation and the strong ground-state bias of Hartree–Fock orbitals.
+To address these limitations, we present a unified variational framework that extends CIS by incorporating orbital optimization in state-specific and state-averaged forms (SSCIS and SACIS), linear-response orbital relaxation via a double-CIS scheme (DCIS), and spin-symmetry breaking and restoration (ECIS).
 In spin-projected state-averaged formulations, standard multistate parametrizations are no longer valid because the projection operator breaks the unitary invariance of orbital rotations and induces nonorthogonal couplings among states.
-By formulating a rigorous state-averaged objective in the projected subspace, we derive analytic gradients and Hessians and enable robust optimization using a trust-region augmented Hessian algorithm.
-Benchmark calculations show that spin projection alone significantly exacerbates the CIS overestimation in weakly correlated systems, whereas combining spin projection with state averaging or double-CI corrections substantially reduces errors, particularly for Rydberg excitations.
-We further demonstrate that state averaging and spin projection provide complementary and essential benefits in strongly correlated regimes, as illustrated by the bond dissociation of hydrogen fluoride.
+By formulating a rigorous state-averaged objective in the projected subspace, we derive analytic electronic gradients and Hessians and enable robust optimization using a trust-region augmented Hessian algorithm.
+Benchmark calculations show that spin projection alone significantly exacerbates the CIS overestimation in weakly correlated systems, whereas combining spin projection with state averaging or double-CIS corrections substantially reduces errors, particularly for Rydberg excitations.
+We further demonstrate that state averaging and spin projection provide complementary and essential benefits in strongly correlated regimes, as illustrated by the bond dissociation of hydrogen fluoride and nitrogen.